-Resize with Cloudflare Workers · Cloudflare Image Optimization docs
+Resize with Cloudflare Workers

 - An object with four properties

-{left, top, right, bottom}that specify a number of pixels to cut off on each side.
+{top, right, bottom, left}that specify a number of pixels to cut off on each side.
 Allows removal of borders or cutting out a specific fragment of an image.
 Trimming is performed before resizing or rotation.
 Takes

 dprinto account.